 Security of premises

-Writing a quality manual in line with ISO 17025 requires this section to describe the arrangements for the security of the premises during and outside working hours.
+Writing a quality manual in line with ISO/IEC 17025 requires this section to describe the arrangements for the security of the premises during and outside working hours.

 This must also identify the persons authorized to hold keys, establish the procedure for granting authorization, and determine the person with overall responsibility for security.